 What if I have points or miles in a credit card rewards program with multiple redemption options?

 If you can get a good redemption rate now and you don’t see a big upside to using your rewards later, consider redeeming now.
 A 1-cent-per-point-or-mile redemption rate is the industry standard.
-However, you’re likely better off keeping your points or miles as long as you see the possibility of traveling within the next year.
+However, you’re likely better off keeping your points or miles as long as you see the possibility of travelling within the next year.

 Another question on your mind might be how the value of your rewards will fluctuate — or, worse, whether they can disappear from your account entirely.
 Here’s the scoop on these understandable concerns.